Richard Avedon: Legacy

 The Richard Avedon Foundation is a private operating foundation, structured by Avedon during his lifetime.
 It began its work shortly after his death in 2004.
 Based in New York, the foundation is the repository for Avedon's photographs, negatives, publications, papers, and archival materials.
 In 2006, Avedon's personal collection was shown at the Pace/MacGill Gallery, New York, and at the Fraenkel Gallery, San Francisco, and later sold to benefit the Avedon Foundation.
 The collection included photographs by Martin Munkacsi, Edward Steichen and Man Ray, among others.
 A slender volume, Eye of the Beholder: Photographs From the Collection of Richard Avedon (Fraenkel Gallery), assembles the majority of the collection in a boxed set of five booklets: “Diane Arbus,” “Peter Hujar”, “Irving Penn”, “The Countess de Castiglione” and “Etcetera,” which includes 19th- and 20th-century photographers.
 In 2020, What Becomes a Legend Most: The Biography of Richard Avedon (Harper), written by Philip Gefter, was published.
 In Dwight Garner's review in The New York Times, he wrote: "One of the achievements of Gefter’s biography is to argue persuasively for Avedon’s place, as a maker of portraits, as one of the 20th century’s most consequential artists.”

+In 2026 Ron Howard released a feature-length documentary about his life titled Avedon with interviews including Adam Gopnik, Yolanda Cuomo, Joel Meyerowitz, Samira Nasr, Tina Brown, Larry Gagosian, Penelope Tree, Twyla Tharp, Jane Livingston, Sebastian Kim, John Lahr, Hilton Als, Tyler Mitchell, Calvin Klein.